super-turbo-society/turbo-docs/docs/rust-sdk/canvas/text.md

 :::tip

-Head over to [Font](/rust-sdk/canvas/font) to learn more about custom fonts!
+Head over to [Use Custom Fonts](/how-to/fonts) to learn more about custom fonts!

 :::